catenax-ng/k8s-cluster-stack/BOOTSTRAP.md

 ## Create an AKS cluster

 To set up AKS, we are using terraform.

+> __NOTE__: Applying terraform plans is done locally, since we do not expect a lot of clusters.
+Also, we'll use Gardener in foreseeable future and the whole setup will change.

 ### Create a service principal

+> __NOTE__: This Step is optional.
+You can also reuse existing ones

 To set up the AKS cluster, we need an Azure Service Principal Account.
 You can create it like follows: